Al Capone: Boss

 Capone based himself in Cicero, Illinois, after using bribery and widespread intimidation to take over town council elections, making it difficult for the North Siders to target him.
 Capone's driver was found tortured and murdered, and there was an attempt on Weiss' life in the Chicago Loop.
 On September 20, 1926, the North Siders used a ploy outside Capone's headquarters at the Hawthorne Inn aimed at drawing him to the windows.
 Gunmen in several cars then opened fire with Thompson submachine guns and shotguns at the windows of the first-floor restaurant.
-Capone was unhurt and called for a truce, but the negotiations fell through.
+Capone was unhurt and called for a truce, but the negotiations fell flat.
 Three weeks later, on October 11, Weiss was killed outside the North Siders' headquarters at O'Banion's former flower shop.
 The owner of Hawthorne's restaurant was a friend of Capone's, and he was kidnapped and killed by Moran and Drucci in January 1927.

 Capone became increasingly security-minded and desirous of getting away from Chicago.
-As a precaution, he and his entourage would often show up suddenly at one of Chicago's train depots and buy up an entire Pullman sleeper car on a night train to Cleveland, Omaha, Kansas City, Little Rock or Hot Springs, Arkansas, where they would spend a week in luxury hotel suites under assumed names.
+As a precaution, he and his entourage would often show up suddenly at one of Chicago's train depots and buy up an entire Pullman sleeper car on a night train to Cleveland, Omaha, Kansas City, Little Rock, or Hot Springs, Arkansas, where they would spend a week in luxury hotel suites under assumed names.
 In 1928, Capone paid $40,000 to Clarence Busch of the Anheuser-Busch brewing family for a 10000 sqfoot home at 93 Palm Avenue on Palm Island, Florida, between Miami and Miami Beach.

 Feud with Aiello

-In November 1925, Capone's consigliere, Antonio Lombardo, was named head of the Unione Siciliana, a Sicilian-American benevolent society that had been corrupted by gangsters.
+In November 1925, Antonio Lombardo, who was Capone's consigliere, was named head of the Unione Siciliana, a Sicilian-American benevolent society that had been corrupted by gangsters.
 An infuriated Joe Aiello, who had wanted the position himself, believed Capone was responsible for Lombardo's ascension and resented the non-Sicilian's attempts to manipulate affairs within the Unione.
 Aiello severed all personal and business ties with Lombardo and entered into a feud with Capone.

-Aiello allied himself with several other Capone enemies, including Jack Zuta, who ran vice and gambling houses together.
-Aiello plotted to eliminate both Lombardo and Capone, and starting in the spring of 1927 made several attempts to assassinate Capone.
+Aiello allied himself with several of Capone enemies, including Jack Zuta, who ran vice and gambling houses together.
+Aiello plotted to eliminate both Lombardo and Capone, and starting in the spring of 1927, made several attempts to assassinate Capone.
 On one occasion, Aiello offered money to the chef of Joseph "Diamond Joe" Esposito's Bella Napoli Café, Capone's favorite restaurant, to put prussic acid in Capone's and Lombardo's soup; reports indicated he offered between $10,000 and $35,000.
 Instead, the chef exposed the plot to Capone, who responded by dispatching men to destroy Aiello's bakery on West Division Street with machine-gun fire.
-More than 200 bullets were fired into the bakery on May 28, 1927, wounding Joe's brother Antonio.
+More than 200 bullets were fired into the bakery on May 28, 1927, wounding Aiello's brother Antonio.